Blair S.

 The outing has a special focus on edible plants, foraging, and cooking.
 The lessons will include plant ID, edibility, medicinal uses, preparation of plants for food and medicine, plant ecology, and recommended foraging practices.
 We will also cover poisonous plant species to be aware of.

-In addition, general basic survival skills and we may have time to practice first aid scenarios and/or fire-making depending on the group’s interest.
+In addition, general basic survival skills will be covered, Blair is bringing salmon that we’ll cook over an open flame using a split-stick (lesson included), and we may have time to practice first aid scenarios, knot-tying, and/or fire-making depending on time and interest levels.

 Parking is limited (4-5 cars).
 Please try to carpool if you can.
 Overflow parking is available ~0.25 miles from the shelter.